Isha00022/weatherApp/README.md

 # Weather App

+## Android Club VITC Final Project

+### By Isha Gupta (20BEC1023) & Jayasree.M (20BAI1272)

-Weather app using Open weather API:
+#### Weather app using Open weather API:
 <br>
 This app shows the temperature of a particular city.
 Also it shows humidity and wind speed.
-Also it changes the background of the pp according to the weather.
+Also it changes the background of the app according to the weather.
 <br>

 # Checking weather of Rajasthan
 <br>